Niels-Bohr-Institute-XNS-StructBiophys/CaPP/README.md

 CaPP is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details (http://www.gnu.org/licenses/).

 # Citing the program
-If you use the CaPP software in your work, please cite the Github download address:
+If you use the CaPP software in your work, please cite write:
-CaPP, available at github.com/Niels-Bohr-Institute-XNS-StructBiophys/CaPP
+CaPP, sourcecode freely available at github.com/Niels-Bohr-Institute-XNS-StructBiophys/CaPP

 # Dependencies for the GUI
 - python 2.7
-- wxpython
+- wxpython 2.9
 - matplotlib
-python packages can easily be managed by e.g. Enthought Canopy
+tested with python installed through Enthought Canopy 2-7 (64-bit) with Windows and MacOS

-# Dependencies for developers and users of Linux
+# Dependencies only for developers and users of Linux
-- To recompile the source code, a c-compiler is needed, e.g. gcc (Linux/MacOS) or Pelles C (Windows).
+- To recompile the source code, a c-compiler is needed.
+The current executable has been compiled with gcc (Linux/MacOS) and Pelles C (Windows).

 # Different platforms
 Executables have been made for MacOS and Windows